 Submitted by guest writer Tyler Merriam

 Many people know about the fantastic trails located in and around Saranac Lake.
-The 6er Peaks, Dewey Mountain, and the Paul Smith’s Visitor Interpretive Center are just a few of the numerous places to walk, hike, forest bathe, or even trail run!
+Dewey Mountain and the Paul Smith’s Visitor Interpretive Center are just two of the numerous places to walk, hike, forest bathe, or even trail run!
 I’d like to take a few minutes to introduce you to the fantastic world of this last sport, trail running, an activity for which Saranac Lake is perfectly set up.
 I hope that, by the end of this blog, you’ll have a good idea of why you might want to trail run, what you’ll need to start, and where you can go in Saranac Lake to experience such a sport.

 Trail running (running on outdoor trails rather than roads or sidewalks) has numerous benefits, the most obvious is the affect that exercise has on your overall health.
 Various studies have shown that running, in and of itself, contributes to enhanced brain health, reduces cardiovascular risk factors, and positively affects emotional health.
 Additionally, trail running, by definition, takes place outside, thus placing you in a natural environment.
 There is a large amount of evidence that time spent outdoors also has a variety of health and wellness benefits, such as reducing stress levels, enhancing memory and creativity, and boosting the immune system.
 To top it all off, running on trails decreases impact on your body (particularly in ligaments and tendons), improves balance, and strengthens a more diverse group of muscles due to the variety of surfaces needing to be navigated.
 Because of these benefits, I think trail running has a huge “leg” up on other forms of cardiovascular exercise (pun intended).